SeanDS/zero/README.md

 directory.

 ## Tests
-The script in `/tests/liso/liso.py` can be run to automatically test the solver against LISO with a set of LISO input files.
+The script in `/tests/runner.py` can be run to automatically test `circuit.py`.
+There are various tests which compare the results of simulations to LISO; these can be run with `runner.py validation`.
+To run all tests, call `runner.py` with the `all` argument.

 ## Current limitations